Transformation Driven Visual Reasoning: The TRANCE Dataset

-In the evaluation of multi-step transformation problems, an important step is to obtain the predicted final state $\hat{S}'$ by applying the predicted transformation $\hat{T}$ to the initial state $S$.
-This function can be accomplished by our data generation system.
-However, the whole generation process includes image rendering which is time-consuming.
-Therefore, we extract the core function that transforms the initial scene graph to the final graph, to construct a fast evaluation system for multi-step transformation evaluation.
-Except for the usage of evaluation, this newly constructed evaluation system can also be used to generate reward signals for reinforcement learning, which is explored in Section \ref{sec:main_res}.
+In the evaluation of multi-step transformation problems, an important step is to obtain the predicting final state $\hat{S}'$ by applying the predicting transformation $\hat{T}$ to the initial state $S$.
+This function has already been implemented in the previously mentioned data generation system and we reuse it in our multi-step transformation evaluation system.
+Except for the usage of evaluation, this evaluation system can also be used to generate signals as rewards for reinforcement learning, which is explored in Section \ref{sec:main_res}.